pepstock-org/Charba-Wiki/docs/Configuration.md

 The callback uses [TooltipItem](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/items/TooltipItem.html) to enable filtering.

-### custom Callback
+#### `custom` Callback

-Custom tooltips allow you to hook into the tooltip rendering process so that you can render the tooltip in own custom way.
+Custom tooltips allow you to hook in the tooltip rendering process so that you can render the tooltip in own custom way.

 Generally this is used to create an HTML tooltip and you can enable custom tooltips in the chart configuration as following: